catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 **Send all funds in a single request**

 1. The user constructs the send transaction, which has the funding UTXO as the only input.
 Any recipient address(es) can be specified, as the Guardian only verifies the input.
 2. The user signs the send transaction and submits a `btc_send` request to Guardian.
 The Guardian will use the transaction signature to authenticate the request sender.
-The Guardian will not process other Instant Wallet transactions during this time.
+The Guardian will not process other Instant Account transactions during this time.
 It will then sign the input, and send the signed transaction to Relayer to broadcast to the network.
 The Guardian will also return the signature to allow the user to submit the send transaction themselves.
 If the server fails to provide this signature, the user can use the refund transaction to get their funds back.
 3. In order to get the Guardian commitment, the user sends a `btc_commit` request and provides the secret generated during the funding process.
 This secret is used to verify the user's identity.

 **Send a portion of the funds**

 1. The user constructs the send transaction, which has the funding UTXO as the only input.
-This will include a change transaction back to the Instant Wallet address.
+This will include a change transaction back to the Instant Account address.
 2. The user sends a `btc_getRefundTx` request to get a new refund transaction and signature.
 This allows the user to move the funds to the refund address as soon as the send transaction is successful.
 3. The user sends a `btc_send` request to submit the send transaction.
 This transaction is signed by the user, allowing the Guardian to verify the sender.
 4. In order to get the Guardian commitment, the user sends a `btc_commit` request and provides the secret generated during the original funding process.
 This secret is used to verify the user's identity.